csxark/Wealth-Vault/Contributor.md

 2. Create a feature branch from `main`
 3. Make changes with proper tests
 4. Ensure all tests pass and linting is clean
-5. Submit a pull request with detailed description
+5. Submit a pull request with a detailed description
 6. Address review feedback

 ### Testing Requirements